Eclipse Sickness Is Real, And People Across The Country Came Down With It, What’s The Explanation?

 — Fr.
 Philip Waibel (@stmarypastor) August 23, 2017

 Of course, that’s the scientific explanation for eclipse sickness.
-If you’d like to leave the world of science and enter the world of woo, Medium contributor Trina Harmon has another “explanation” for her symptoms, and the Universe wants her to “rebalance.”
+If you’d like to leave the world of science and enter the world of woo, Medium contributor Trina Harmon has another “explanation” for her symptoms, and the universe wants her to “rebalance.”

 “But I knew this kind of tired, and it had nothing to do with lack of sleep.
 It’s the kind of ‘trance’ like tiredness we get when spirit is urging us to go into theta state so we can be rebalanced, or be downloaded a new ‘frequency operating system’ in order to adjust to the new energies… Some readjustment to the ‘new earth’ is necessary, and your body will respond accordingly sometimes with light headaches, upset stomach, elimination of toxins, vertigo, weakness, etc.”